hyperlode/luciebox/readme.md

 # About
 A busy box is the official word for a sensory exploratory platform for babies.
-This project was made as a birth day gift for Lucie Ameije 2019-04 With a bit of effort, it's as interesting to adults than it is to babies.
+This project was made as a birth day gift for Lucie Ameije 2019-04 Turns out, it's as interesting to adults as it is to babies.
+95% ignores abandos the box after five minutes.
+5% gets hooked for days.

 Made by Uncle Sensory Overlode. www.ameije.com